 The DeBoer Fellowship proudly boasts a consistently diverse class of around 40 Fellows each year.
 Coming from business, education, government and other sectors, our Fellows are highly motivated change-makers with a desire to Go Do Good.

 These mid-career Myanmar professionals join together from different ethnic, religious and geographic backgrounds for each Fellow Event throughout one transformational year of personal and professional growth.
-Learn more about our current cohort of Fellows.

 The DeBoer Fellowship alumni are remarkable men and women of excellence, service and integrity.
 As the number of alumni grows, so too does the variety of exclusive events, content and growth opportunities provided by the Fellowship.